renatomaia/coutil/doc/manual.md

 For unbinded datagram sockets `address` must be destination address, but it must be omitted for datagram sockets binded to a peer address.
-For stream sockets `address` is ignored.
+For stream sockets `address` is ignored, except for `"ipc"` stream sockets, where `address` might be the stream socket to be transferred.
 This operation is not available for passive sockets.

 Returns `true` in case of success.